-As band manager, road guru, and family matriarch, GLORIA CAVALERA is the embodiment of dedication to the cause.
+As a band manager, road guru, and family matriarch, GLORIA CAVALERA is the embodiment of dedication to the cause.
 Across countless international tours, millions of albums sold, and millions more lives touched, Cavalera shepherds a worldwide “tribe” of underground music acolytes.
-As head of Oasis Management, Gloria oversees career direction for a diverse roster of heavy music purveyors springing forth from the “roots” of the Cavalera family tree, including Soulfly, Cavalera Conspiracy, Killer Be Killed, Incite, Lody Kong and Healing Magic.
+As head of Oasis Management, Gloria oversees career direction for a diverse roster of heavy music purveyors springing forth from the “roots” of the Cavalera family tree, including Soulfly, Cavalera Conspiracy, Killer Be Killed, Incite, Lody Kong, and Healing Magic.
 Working sun up to sun down and raising seven children, Gloria has encouraged compassion, gratitude, and creative expression among her kids and clients.
-She’s at her best while wearing many hats, as her and her husband, heavy metal icon Max Cavalera, continue to welcome new family members, literal and figurative, to their tribe.
+She’s at her best while wearing many hats, as she and her husband, heavy metal icon Max Cavalera, continue to welcome new family members, literal and figurative, to their tribe.

 I actually got into the music business in 1983, so it has been 37 years since I first started working with Metal.
 Starting in a time when there was only Thrash, and now seeing the breakdown of so many different types of Metal is a big change also.
-While the new fans sought to define the music, the early Metal fans had less boundaries and more freedom.
+While the new fans sought to define the music, the early Metal fans had fewer boundaries and more freedom.
 They also would line up outside the record stores.
 Waiting for the doors to open for a particular release.
 This kind of excitement is gone, giving way to digital, which is more personal to the individual.
 Everyone wears headphones now, and makes their own playlists, but joins together at concerts.

 The rise of Alternative music was the first big change.
-Metal was halted and several bands broke up, because they couldn’t make it through that time.
-I was fortunate that I was representing an artist, and not only musicians, so I was able to form a new act at a time when my life was quite hostile.
-I have always taken a band that was very small or new, and developed them.
+Metal was halted and several bands broke up because they couldn’t make it through that time.
+I was fortunate that I was representing an artist and not only musicians, so I was able to form a new act at a time when my life was quite hostile.
+I have always taken a band that was very small or new and developed them.
 This is contrary to what most managers do.
 I always find it a bit unethical to steal band members or bands from people who worked very hard to get them to the level they reach just to attract attention in the industry.

 The next big change I saw was when fans started taking music for free.
 This was probably the roughest time, coupled with the recession that followed.
 Because of this, and the record labels turning to all platforms digital, bands have never returned to making the income they once did.